 Replace the Encoding column as below.

 Set to 0 if the AP does not support TXOP Power Save Mode.
 Set to 1 if the AP supports TXOP Power Save Mode.
-Set to 0 if the STA does not enable TXOP Power Save Mode.
-Set to 1 if the STA enables TXOP Power Save Mode.
+Set to 0 if the non-AP STA does not enable TXOP Power Save Mode.
+Set to 1 if the non-AP STA enables TXOP Power Save Mode.

+Remark: wait for Youhan’s feedback on the resolution.